 FDIC Insurance Coverage

-The FDIC – short for the Federal Deposit Insurance Corporation – is an independent agency of the United State government.
+The Federal Deposit Insurance Corporation (FDIC) is an independent agency created by the United States government to maintain stability and public confidence in the nation’s financial system.
 The FDIC protects depositors against the loss of their insured deposits if an FDIC-insured bank or savings association fails.
 FDIC insurance is backed by the full faith and credit of the United States government.

 |FDIC Insurance up to $50 million